mcchris1/frontend-game/README.md

 #### Also, the one that is not a baby is dead, since as the time of this writing its intended function to log flashcards of the user's choosing isn't being logged properly or expressed.
 ---

-### User's story
+#### User's story

 #### As an itinerant bartender, I want to view a randomized set of cocktails to test my knowledge.
 A simple thumbnail for each cocktail would help memorization.
 The main ingredients and measurements (i.e. "specs") are the important data to test, along with maybe glassware and mixing method.

 #### I'll want to access the app on a large screen for casual study in  between jobs and on a mobile device as I'm waiting to interview and showcase my knowledge.
 The cleaner and more _minimalist_ the interface the better.

+#### _-Seymour "Bananafish" Glass_, Mill Valley, CA
 ---

-#### With respect to user's preference for scaled back functionality, app forgoes a keyboard-functionality, as it wouldn't make sense, especially on a handheld device.
+#### With respect to user's preference for scaled-back feel, app forgoes a keyboard-functionality, as this would make little sense, tap-tap-tapping the little keyboard on a handheld device.
+Maybe if they bring back the Blackberry.
 ---

 - Languages used: HTML, CSS, JS